kseth-official/library-management-system/README.md

 # Library Management System

-This program helps is console based implementation of a library management system in C++.
+This program is a console-based implementation of a library management system in C++.
 It provides a framework to issue, return, and search book records.

 The user starts on a menu interface that uses the W and S keys to navigate up and down, respectively, and the enter key to select.
 They can choose to Input Data, Search Data, Return Book, Modify Records, or Exit the program.